Incremental Class Learning using Variational Autoencoders with Similarity Learning: Methodology

 \subsubsection{Triplet Loss}

-Triplet loss by Wang \emph{\textit{et al.}}\cite{wang2014learning,schroff2015facenet} has been shown to learn good feature representations for determining image and video similarity~\cite{huo2020unique}.
-The triplet comprises an anchor ground truth image, a positive image and a negative image.
-The positive image belongs to the same identity as ground truth, and a negative image is selected from an identity that differs from the anchor.
-The loss is given as:
+Triplet loss by Wang \emph{\textit{et al.}} \cite{wang2014learning,schroff2015facenet} has been shown to learn good feature representations for determining image and video similarity~\cite{huo2020unique}.
+The triplet comprises an anchor ground truth image, a positive and negative image.
+The positive image belongs to the same identity as the ground truth, and a negative image is selected from an identity that differs from the anchor.
+The loss is given as follows:

 where $d$ represents euclidean distance, $a$ is the anchor ground truth image, $p$ is the positive image, $n$ is the negative image.
 The margin represents a radius around the anchor and determines the degree to which the negative image is pushed away.
 The function optimizes the distance between the anchor-positive and anchor-negative simultaneously by bringing the positive pair closer and pushing the negative pairs apart.